 [TGbe Editor: Agree.
 This comment is addressed by CID 19106]

 [04] 571.56 – within NOTE 2: An NSTR mobile AP MLD that intends to swap the operating channel used for its primary and nonprimary links respectively must simultaneously perform the (extended) channel switch operation on both links. (should this be removed from the NOTE or wording changed?)

+[Robert: Should change to “will” since the informative note is describing something that will happen based on the normative rules stated elsewhere.]

 [TGbe Editor: To implement in D5.0 following Robert’s suggestion]

 [05] 733.59 - NOTE 3—U-SIG field content may can vary between 80 MHz frequency subblocks

+[Robert: Use “might”]

 [TGbe Editor: To implement in D5.0 following Robert’s suggestion]

 [06] 885.14 - NOTE—Additional test requirements and/or test methods may might be needed to meet regulatory requirements.

+[Robert: agree]

 [TGbe Editor: To implement in D5.0]

+[Action: as suggested.
+Edward to discuss “must” change with group]

 Style Guide 2.8.1 – which/that